The Dis.co team was out in force at this year’s Samsung Developer Conference (SDC 2019) held on October 29 and 30, 2019. The 5,800 attendees traveled

 - Use scrapy.
 I considered using scrapy when I started the crawling task, but it seemed a bit like overkill.
 After rolling my own web crawling code, I found myself solving problems that are already handled out of the box in scrapy.
 So I’d only suggest doing this for very specialized use cases or in situations where you need to maintain control of the service from end to end.

-Outside of these few things I would modify on my next scraping project, Dis.co’s serverless solution was a great way to speed up test data collection.
+Outside of these few things I would modify on my next scraping project, Dis.co’s serverless cloud computing platform was a great way to speed up test data collection.
 The platform is also useful in data processing, AI/ML model training, video composition, 3D rendering, and any other application with hefty compute demands.
 If you are interested in learning more about Dis.co, I suggest checking out the product demo.

 Hands-down, Dis.co is the easiest and most efficient way to scale your compute.
 Speak with an expert to learn how Dis.co enables easy parallelization of heavy-compute jobs.